All of our counselors are Licensed or have completed their Masters Degree and are doing their residency with HFT to obtain their license.

 Kayla Morel

 Kayla is a licensed professional counselor (VA) and has experience working with inpatient and outpatient services.
-She currently sees clients for outpatient services out of HFT’s Lynchburg office in addition to working with children and families in HFT’s Home Based Services.
+She currently sees clients for outpatient tele-health services in addition to working with children and families in HFT’s Home Based Services.

 Adam Holcomb